 Knowing: Knowing God, His Word & His Mission.

 2. Do you have a good understanding of theology?
-Are you able to articulated these truths and teach them to others?
+Are you able to articulate these truths and teach them to others?

 3. Do you have a good understanding of global missions including biblical themes, history, best practices, current trends, practical issues and definitions of major concepts?